Israeli Educational Television: History

 IETV was established in 1965 as a joint project of the Israeli Ministry of Education and the Rothschild Foundation.
 It was the first television station in Israel, and its first broadcast, launched in March 1966, was the first television transmission in Israel.
 In those days the Israeli government was reluctant to introduce television transmissions claiming it would lead to cultural decadence.
 However limited broadcasts as an instructional tool were approved.

 The first transmission was launched on 24 March 1966.
 Levi Eshkol, the Israeli prime minister, pressed a symbolic button to mark the beginning of the transmission.
 Lord Victor Rothschild delivered a speech on behalf of the Rothschild Fund.
 The then-called Instructional Television Trust opened its regular transmission with televised broadcasts of Mathematics, Biology and English classes.
 60 television sets were distributed to 32 schools to receive the first broadcasts and comment on their quality.
 As from the early 1970s and until the early 1990s it was known as the Instructional Television Centre.
+IETV produced mainly children's programming in this phase.

 Within its first year of existence the IETV expanded its infrastructure, and began to broadcast nationwide.
 On 2 May 1968, it began to share its channel with the newly established IBA's general public channel.
 The two organizations would share a single channel for many years to come, the only Israeli television channel until the late 1980s, when the experimental transmissions of the Israeli Channel 2 started.